 Ensuring smooth application migration is a top challenge for today's technologists.
 Even after finding the right cloud provider, the migration process carries a certain degree of risk.
 Critical scenarios to be aware of include:

 The migration process might require taking in-house servers temporarily offline.
 But outages could be disastrous to application performance -- and by extension, customer loyalty -- if not supported by proper backup or resource allocation.

 On its move to the cloud, your company's data is at its most vulnerable.
 Some of it might be unavailable or at risk of breach.
-Extreme care must be taken to minimize breach risk by applying cloud security controls such as privileged access management and app encryption.
+Extreme care must be taken to minimise breach risk by applying cloud security controls such as privileged access management and app encryption.

 Not all IT professionals trust the cloud.
 Employees who were used to managing physical servers might need educating on the new infrastructure.
 In other cases, cloud adoption requires introducing new IT management roles or transforming the very backbone of business operations.

 It is not easy to get your existing applications to communicate properly with newer cloud environments.
 To help ensure they do, you might have to adapt your processes to those of your cloud provider.